USEPA/AMOS-UI/README.md

 This is a Vue 3 client written to be used as the user side of the spectrum search app.
 The Flask backend used alongside it can be found [here](https://ccte-bitbucket.epa.gov/users/gjanesch/repos/spectrum-search-app-server/browse).

-The primary packages used are Vue itself, Axios, and AG Grid.
+The primary packages used are Vue itself, Axios, and AG Grid for core functionality, plus Bootstrap for some of the visual elements.

 ### Running the client